the-ai-team/razor/docs/communication/protocol/send-type-log.md

 ## Sock01 (Send type logs) | To server | Message

-This socket protocol will use to sent race start type log (`textLength` will be 0) and race end type log (`textLength` will be the length of the race text).
+This socket protocol will use to send the race start type log (`textLength` will be 0) and race end type log (`textLength` will be the length of the race text).

 ```json
 "type": "TS/INF/SEND_TYPE_LOG"